EtaiWil/Convolution_Optimization/README.md

    described above.
 4. In case no other value is input after the image, an error message will be shown and the program will be terminated.
- ### more details about Smoothing and Sharpening of an Image (Convolution)
+ ### More details about Smoothing and Sharpening of an Image (Convolution)
-Smoothing of an image is obtained by replacing every pixel by an average of the pixels around him using window of some size, for instance a 3X3 window, where its center is the original pixel location.
+Smoothing of an image is obtained by replacing every pixel by an average of the pixels around it using window of some size, for instance a 3X3 window, where its center is the original pixel location.
 Smoothing in RGB is done separately for each channel.
 For example, given an image M1 of size NXN and some channel (R, G or B), the pixel in the [1,1] location will receive the following value: